hmgu-itg/challenge/README.md

 ### Bioinformatics
 1. The [VCF format](http://www.internationalgenome.org/wiki/Analysis/vcf4.0/) is a popular format to describe genetic variations in a study group.
 It is often used in sequencing projects.
 Due to size concerns, it is often compressed using `gzip` and indexed using `tabix`.
 A binary version, BCF, also exists.
-    - Write a command or script to remove duplicate positions in a VCF, independently of their alleles.
+    - Write a command or script to remove duplicate positions in a VCF such as [this one](data/duplicates.vcf.gz), independently of their alleles.
 The positions can be duplicated an arbitrary number of times.
 Write code to keep the first, last and a random record among each set of duplicated records.
     - Same question, but make duplicate selection allele specific and remove all incriminated records instead of keeping one.
 2. How do you produce a VCF file without any samples using `bcftools`?
 3. You are the curator of a dataset with a very strict privacy policy in place.
 In particular, it should be impossible to tell, given access to a person's genetic data, whether they were part of your study by looking at a dataset you provided.
 A collaborator is asking you for some data to run tests on their code.
 What information can you safely contribute from your study?